-In summer of 2007, an employer's survey was undertaken by the economic development team with local businesses.
-This gives an evidence base to policy formation for this business support strategy.
+In summer of 2007, an employers' survey was undertaken with local businesses.
+This gives an evidence base for policy formation within this economic development strategy.
 Key results include:

-- 75% of businesses are satisfied with the District as a business location - 87% of businesses are expecting similar or improved turnover for the coming year. - 75% of businesses experience problems in recruiting staff with the appropriate skills.

-- There has been an increase in Broadband usage since 2005. - Take up of support organisations such as Business Link is low (down 7% to 24% since 2005) - Market size as an obstacle to growth increased by 9% - There has been a significant reduction in the number of businesses operating in the service sector - 12 % of businesses are looking to relocate, primarily for expansion purposes - an increase of 4% on 2005. - Businesses buying or selling online only increase by 1% from 2005.
+- 75% of businesses are satisfied with the District as a business location - 87% of businesses are expecting similar or improved turnover for the coming year. - 75% of businesses experience problems in recruiting staff with the appropriate skills. - There has been an increase in Broadband usage since 2005. - Take up of support organisations such as Business Link is low (down 7% to 24% since 2005) - Market size as an obstacle to growth increased by 9% - There has been a significant reduction in the number of businesses operating in the service sector - 12 % of businesses are looking to relocate, primarily for expansion purposes - an increase of 4% on 2005. - Businesses buying or selling online only increased by 1% from 2005.